gnugat/gnugat.github.io/_carew/posts/2014-08-13-master-sf2-part-2-tdd.md

     - Master Symfony2 series
 ---

-This is the second article of the series on learning the [Symfony2](http://symfony.com/) framework.
+This is the second article of the series on mastering the [Symfony2](http://symfony.com/) framework.
 Have a look at the first one:
 {{ link('posts/2014-08-05-master-sf2-part-1-bootstraping.md', 'Bootstraping') }}.